-If you want to get ripped off then you can use local money changers in the street that offer better than normal rates.
+If you want to get ripped off, then you can use local money changers in the street that offer better than normal rates.
 This is a ploy to lure you in.
-Do not be fooled by this as these crafty nimble-fingered cowboys are going to fleece you of your hard-earned holiday cash.
+Do not be fooled by this, as these crafty, nimble-fingered cowboys will flee you of your hard-earned holiday cash.

 There are also many guys roaming the streets looking for suckers who will buy drugs.
 They will come up to you and offer them to you.
 Simply walk away as these guys are connected with the police.
 Here is a warning from the Australian Government: http://smartraveller.gov.au/Countries/asia/south-east/pages/indonesia.aspx

 We all see them walking down the street in their wonderful dress.
 Buy the Balinese are very religious people, and there are ceremonies going on everywhere you look.
 Each Banjar or community ( and there are thousands of these) will have its own ceremonies, and the last thing you want to be doing is getting in their way, taking photos and being a nuisance.
 The trick here is to observe them from a respectful distance and make sure you stay quiet.
 If you are on a scooter and happen to drive past a ceremony, simply pull over, turn the bike off and enjoy the spectacle.
 Many ceremonies take place on the street and will cause traffic delays and jams.
 Just accept this as part of the Balinese way of life and try not to become frustrated by the wait.

 More often than not, these drinks are just cheap imitations of the real stuff, and if you want the worst hangover of your life, I would avoid this like the plague.
 Also, some places may spike your drinks and then rob you of cash and possessions.
 Yes, it can and does happen on this beautiful island, so keep your wits about yourself at all times and don’t have the attitude that this cannot happen to me!

 7. Don’t step on the offerings in the street